 SQL Server provides two built-in monitoring features: Activity Monitor and Data Collector.

 Activity Monitor tracks only the most important SQL Server performance metrics.
 To obtain them, it executes queries against its host SQL Server instance every 10 seconds.
 The performance is monitored only while Activity Monitor is running, which makes it a lightweight solution with almost no overhead.

 The metrics are shown in 5 collapsible panes: Overview, Processes, Resource Waits, Data File I/O, and Recent Expensive Queries.

 The Overview pane shows the processor time percentage, a number of waiting tasks, database I/O operations in MB/sec, and the number of batch requests.

 The Processes pane shows currently running SQL Server processes for each database on the instance.
 The information shown is: login, application, and host used, tasks state and command, wait time, etc. The information in the table can be filtered by the specific column value.

-The Process pane context menu provides a feature useful for deeper analysis and troubleshooting.
+The Process pane context menu provides a feature useful for more in-depth analysis and troubleshooting.
 That’s tracing the selected process in SQL Server Profiler.

 The Resource Waits pane shows waits for different resources: memory, compilation, network, etc.